Should I Stay With A Lying Husband or Wife?

-Even as a professional, I will only tell you to leave if their is a physical safety issue.
+Even as a professional, I will only tell you to leave if there is a physical safety issue.
 So, if after assessing the dishonesty and determining if there are additional behaviors.
 Having a conversation with your husband or wife is important.

 This conversation needs to be direct and without hesitation.
-Prepare what you are going to say before hand.
+Prepare what you are going to say beforehand.
 Set firm boundaries about what you will or will not tolerate.
 Ask them if they have any questions or concerns.
 You do not have to answer their questions at this time.
 Take time to process.
 If you want to know how to set boundaries, go to this article.

 Set physical boundaries

 If there are more intense behaviors that have the potential for physical harm, you may need to set physical boundaries.
 This may look like sleeping in separate beds, bedrooms, or houses.
-It know this fills uncomfortable to some.
+I know this fills uncomfortable to some.
 A dishonest spouse may feel like it is the first step to the end of the relationship.

 Safety is so important!
 This step has more to do with stopping the hurt so that you as a couple can find new ways to rebuild.
-I always tell clients that boundaries, especially physical boundaries is not to be used to destroy the relationship or find out what it is like apart.
+I always tell clients that boundaries, especially physical boundaries are not to be used to destroy the relationship or find out what it is like apart.

 THEY ARE ONLY TO BE USED FOR SAFETY, RESETTING, AND REBUILDING.

 This is the final and last possible option.
 Divorce is a very hard and hurtful choice.
-I actually have never told a couple to get a divorce.
+I have never told a couple to get a divorce.
 I honestly don’t believe it is that easy.
 It takes thought, prayer, assessment, and effort to come to a place to truly destroy a marriage.

-Don’t get me wrong, I do thing there is a time and place for this option, but I caution it because I believe it should be only after ALL efforts have been made to change and rebuild and reach out for help.
+Don’t get me wrong, I do think there is a time and place for this option, but I caution it because I believe it should be only after ALL efforts have been made to change and rebuild and reach out for help.

 To sum up, I don’t believe you should leave your spouse for just lying.
 I do believe you should assess the situation and intentionally work to rectify the problems.
 The option to leave is there, but staying can have so many benefits if both spouses will work hard on themselves and their marriage.
-I have seen so many marriages build a new and amazing marriage after such hard struggles.
+I have seen so many marriages build new and amazing marriages after such hard struggles.
 Don’t give up, but know that leaving is easy, but staying is worthwhile if you get it right!
 God Bless!

 To read more about what you can do about dishonesty in your relationship, go here.